CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 All critical administrative activities SHOULD be logged.
 The IT operation SHOULD NOT be able to erase or manipulate the logs.

 #### IND.1.A16 Greater foreclosure of zones (IA)
-For ICS environments that are highly vulnerable or difficult to protect at the system and network level, preventative use of interface systems with safety testing functions is required to prevent risks from external connections.
+For ICS environments that are highly vulnerable or difficult to protect at the system and network level, preventive use of interface systems with security check functions is required to prevent risks from external connections.

 As required in IND.1.A5 development of a suitable zone concept, all external interfaces of the environment should be risk assessed.
 From the risks identified, specific individual security measures SHOULD be derived.